Jayluci4/mandrake-analysis-agent/README.md

 # Mandrake Analysis Agent

-A powerful biomedical AI analysis agent with Google OAuth authentication, built with React, TypeScript, and integrated with the Biomni backend.
+A powerful biomedical AI analysis agent with Google OAuth authentication, built with React, TypeScript, and integrated with advanced AI backend services.

 ## Features